FAQ hosting IMRS

 - As I am restricted to access the IMRS, I am concerned that my network will be attacked.
 Are my concerns valid?

-The instance is a root name-server, and it just answers DNS.
-If at any point the instance is attacked, and if the hosting party feels the least bit concerned, then the host can choose to disconnect the server from their network and contact ICANN DNS Engineering, accordingly.
+The instance is a root name server, and it just answers DNS.
+If at any point the instance is under the stress of an attack and if the hosting party feels concerned, then the host can choose to disconnect the server from their network and contact ICANN DNS Engineering, promptly and accordingly.

 - I am concerned that the IMRS is a spying device.
 Are my concerns valid?

 ICANN is about supporting the stability of the Internet, and IMRS is just one of the many Root Name Servers currently operating.

-ICANN collects data from the server about how many queries it gets.
+ICANN just collects data and telemetry from the server about how many and which queries it gets.
 No other data is available to or collected by ICANN.
 The type of data ICANN collects makes graphs and some other metric statistics for operational purposes like the ones shown at http://stats.dns.icann.org.

 - What is the benefit of hosting an IMRS?

-In order to maintain a secure, stable, and resilient DNS infrastructure, all stakeholder groups are encouraged to join hands and work on initiatives to ensure such.
+In order to maintain a secure, stable, and resilient DNS infrastructure, all ICANN stakeholder groups are encouraged to join hands and work on initiatives to ensure such effort.
 One of those initiatives is the installation and deployment of Root-Servers.

 Another benefit of hosting an IMRS is that it can reduce DNS query response times for your networks and reduce the amount of Bandwidth usage for DNS queries on the root-zone going outside your network.

 - I would like to terminate my IMRS Contract with ICANN.
 What steps should I undertake?